- Short-lived climate pollutants

 Compelling scientific evidence indicates that fast action to control these pollutants can deliver substantial climate and air quality benefits.
 Achieving these would require action at the national scale, where decisions are often made.

-The Coalition’s SNAP (Supporting National Action and Planning) Initiative is a collaborative programme aimed at supporting the efforts of the Coalition's state partners to scale up action in a coordinated and prioritized way.
-This includes helping countries assess their mitigation options to respond in a more prioritised, targeted and cost-effective manner and address the challenges to implementation.
+The Coalition supports national planning through its collaborative programme that enables governments to scale up action in a coordinated and prioritized way.
+This work includes helping countries assess their mitigation options and address the challenges to implementation.

 Our work is a mix of technical assistance and financial support that strengthens countries’ capacity to undertake an integrated analysis of greenhouse gases alongside all aerosols and short-lived climate pollutants (SLCPs).
 Through this integrated analysis, countries identify national opportunities for action for both climate and development that can inform other planning processes, such as NDCs and national development plans.